iawia002/lux/README.md

  41.88 MiB / 63.93 MiB [=================>-------------]  65.51% 4.22 MiB/s 00m05s
 ```

-> Note: the URL is recommended to be always wrapped in quotation marks as it may fail if it contains special characters. (thanks [@lonycc](https://github.com/lonycc) for pointing this out)

 The `-i` option displays all available quality of video without downloading.

 ```console